callmera-cc/callmera.cc/content/Chastity/Locktober 2024.md

 But yeah, thank goodness my work has that splash-guard, I don't want to be caught inadvertently pissing on the back of my pants at work 🤣

+---

 Went to a gay Sana; Covent Garden Health Spa

-Needed some heat to help akes from the gym, it was nice and quiet, only a fue guys.
+Needed some heat to help aches from the gym, it was nice and quiet, only a few guys.
 I don't usually hookup but I like some time in the Sana, and the view is nice :P

-Some looks becuse of the cage, but it wasn't a chatty friendly vibe, just people keeping to themselves mostly, the odd bit of a fiddle going on in the corner
+Some looks because of the cage, but it wasn't a chatty friendly vibe, just people keeping to themselves mostly, the odd bit of a fiddle going on in the corner

 I did have the urge to suck a guy off in the steam room, but I want to be cautious about safe sex for a bit longer, and I'm not yet on prep, had i have been i probably would of went for it, another time I suppose

-# Locktober2024- evening 7
+# Locktober 2024 - evening 7

 Day has gone alright, a couple of dicksucking daydreams, And a clamps on nipples task for after work, all going well.

 Mon, 2024-10-07 16:05

-# Locktober2024- day 8
+# Locktober 2024 - day 8

 So last night I was unbelievably horny, I could not sleep at all, and it was getting to 4am, so I decided to play a little